 The advantage of strong currents from high altitude

-As regards New York - Singapore flights (SQ21), they have had two trajectories so far.
-The first return flight was operated over the North Pole, and its duration was only 17 hours and 34 minutes, with 1: 15 hours faster than the estimated time.
+Related to the New York - Singapore flights (SQ21), they have had two trajectories so far.
+The first return flight was operated over the North Pole, and its duration was only 17 hours and 34 minutes, 1:15 hours faster than the estimated time.